lesleycw/Agility2020-301-Federation/lab2.rst

 TASK 6: Add Multi-Factor Authentication Sign-On Policy [OPTIONAL]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Refer to the instructions and screen shots below:
+Refer to the instructions and screen shots below.
+This section requires that **Task 3** be completed.

 +----------------------------------------------------------------------------------------------+
 | **[OPTIONAL]**                                                                               |